Teaching the Reluctant Reader

 Another benefit of using the Abeka method is that it gave me confidence.
 Now I was able to branch out and use other teaching tools more confidently and efficiently.

-By now, I felt assured when I found other affordable flashcards and purchase them.
+By now, I felt assured when I found other affordable flashcards to purchase them.

 By adding these extra simple flashcards to our routine furthered my child’s ability to sound out letters and words.

 As the parent, the more you learn about the phonics method, the easier it becomes for you to pick phonic jewels out from any pack of flashcards, or workbooks that you discover.

 Your reluctant child’s key to reading progress is comprehending letters and sounds first.